cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   may be deleted.
 If so, delete these manually.
 - De-installation will delete all user generated asymmetric keys and certificates.

-  If you intend to further use these keys also in the newly installed version of CrypTool, then there are two alternatives:
+  If you intend to further use these keys and certificates also in the newly installed version of CrypTool, then there are two alternatives:
-  a) Copy the entire pse\ directory in order to protect these keys.
-     De-install CrypTool and install the new version.
-Finally copy the saved pse\ directory to the installation folder.
-  b) Alternatively you can export/import RSA and DSA PSEs using the
-     PKCS#12 format.
-- If you want to keep on using certificates, created with CrypTool versions older than 1.4.00, you can do so:
+  a) Import from an CrypTool version older than version 1.4.00:
-  a) for RSA and DSA keys:
+     - RSA and DSA keys:
-     Export the PSEs with the old CrypTool into a PKCS#12 format and load these files into the new CrypTool.
+       You can export these RSA and DSA PSEs with the old CrypTool into the PKCS#12 format; and import these files with the new CrypTool.
-  b) for ECC keys:
+     - For ECC keys:
-     Here it is enough, to copy the according files (e.g. [da][db][EC-prime239v1][1131039030][d] )
+       Here it is enough to copy the according files (e.g. [da][db][EC-prime239v1][1131039030][d] )
-     from the old CrypTool\pse directory into the new one. xxxxxxxxxxxxxxxx nochmal lesen xxxxxxxxxxx
+       from the old CrypTool\pse directory into the new one.
+  b) Alternatively from CrypTool version 1.4.00:
+     Copy the entire pse\ directory into another directory BEFORE doing the installation.
+After the installation of the new version copy the saved pse\ directory to the installation folder.

 Please note that it might be necessary to adjust the access permissions if multiple users want to share one CrypTool